TimJDFletcher/awesome-macos-command-line/README.md

 Updated by Brett Terpstra 2012
-Updated by Mathias Törnblom 2015 to support V3 in El Capitan and still keep backwards compatibility Updated by Andrei Miclaus 2017 to support V4 in Sierra *)
+Updated by Mathias Törnblom 2015 to support V3 in El Capitan and still keep backwards compatibility Updated by Andrei Miclaus 2017 to support V4 in Sierra Updated by Tim Fletcher 2018 to support V5 in High Sierra *)

 tell application "Mail" to quit